-2. DUE FROM OTHER AGENCY
+6. DUE FROM OTHER AGENCIES

-The amounts Due from Other Agency included in the accompanying statement of net position and balance sheet - governmental funds consists of an amount due from the Florida Department of Education funds for Charter School Capital Outlay and the Florida Education Finance Program recorded in the General Fund and for amounts due from the National School Lunch Program recorded in the Special Revenue Fund.
+The amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of an amount due from the Florida Department of Education funds for Charter School Capital Outlay recorded in the General Fund and for amounts due from the National School Lunch Program recorded in the Special Revenue Fund.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts is accrued.

-3. LOAN RECEIVABLE - RELATED PARTY
+7. LOAN RECEIVABLE - RELATED PARTY

-The School reported receivables of \$89,162 and \$51,681 due from the Miami Community Charter Middle School and Miami Community Charter High School, respectively, related parties through common control, in its Statement of Net Position and Balance Sheet - Governmental Funds.
-This amount represents a temporary zero interest demand loan to partially fund current operations of the Miami Community Charter Middle School and Miami Community Charter High School.
+The School reported a receivable of \$171,332 due from the Miami Community Charter High School, a related party through common control, in its Statement of Net Position and Balance Sheet - Governmental Funds.
+This amount represents a temporary zero interest demand loan given to partially fund current operations of the Miami Community Charter High School.
 The School expects to receive repayment of these loans within one year from the financial statement date.
 Terms of the repayment plans have not yet been established.